AlSch092/AssaultCubeNoob/README.md

 - Inject into `ac_client.exe` process, press F1 on the console window to enable/disable aimbotting, or F2 for no-recoil.
 - When another player is on your screen, your aim will seek close to their head.

-Remember, cheating in online FPS games is for n00bs and I don't advise it, only the worst players use cheats.
+Using cheats in online FPS games is for n00bs and I do not advise it.

 Thanks for taking a look!